- The Washington Times - Friday, January 16, 2026

 Advertisement

 The scams typically begin by spamming fake one-star reviews on a Google Business Profile.
-The business owner is then coaxed into contacting the scammer through a third-party messaging app, a forum in which the scammer then demands money in exchange for removing the negative reviews.
+The business owner is then coaxed into contacting the scammer through a third-party messaging app, where the scammer demands money in exchange for removing the negative reviews.

-The scammer may then threaten that if the business fails to pay, the negative reviews will escalate.
+The scammer may warn that the negative reviews will escalate if the business fails to pay.

 It’s unclear who many of these scammers are.
-All that’s known is the trail of negative reviews left in the wake of these fraudulent plots.
+All that is known is the trail of negative reviews left in the wake of these fraudulent plots.

 Review extortion has a distortionary impact on the marketplace, said Kay Dean, a former federal criminal investigator who runs the consumer watchdog Fake Review Watch.
-With phony one-star reviews flooding a business and damaging its reputation, consumers look elsewhere.
+When phony one-star reviews flood a business, consumers look elsewhere.

 “Businesses live and die by their reviews,” Ms. Dean said in an interview with The Washington Times.